Lemente/rpg16_mod/README.md

 ## Fork info

-This prototype implements the rpg16 as a mod.
-It also parses the override.txt file to override the nodes in Lua.
+This prototype implements the rpg16 texture pack as a mod.
+It also parses the override.txt file to override the nodes directly in Lua.

 Mod support:
 - cottages (partial)